This article is meant to help resolve errors concerning STUN connectivity between the UniFi managed devices and the UniFi Network Controller.

 NOTE: The following directions require the presence of a UniFi Security Gateway to be effective.
 If you have another router, follow a similar method using the router’s configuration method.

 1. To do this with a USG, go to Settings > Routing & Firewall > Port Forwarding and "Create New Port Forward Rule"

 2. Fill out these fields similar to the following example, using the IP address of your UniFi Controller in the Forward IP field, and UDP ports 3478 in both port fields:

 3. Click “Save” to apply these changes.
 After some time, or if you restart your device, the error message should no longer be visible.

-If after verifying the controller firewall, and the router are not blocking traffic, you may need to verify that the device hasn’t been configured with an incorrect inform URL.
+If after verifying the controller firewall is not blocking traffic, you may need to verify that the device hasn’t been configured with an incorrect inform URL.
 This setting can be found in the controller under Settings > Controller: